ilg-physics-ucsb/physics6-manual/6AL/lab0_prev.md

 ![Rectangle](imgs/Lab0/Rectangle2.png)
 :::
 :::Question
-1. What is the perimeter of the rectangle?
+a.
+What is the perimeter of the rectangle?

-2. What is the area of the rectangle?
+b.
+What is the area of the rectangle?
 :::

 Here is a circle with radius 2.4 cm.